The hiring split is real — and it’s accelerating

 What they screen for

-How to demonstrate it: Document one workflow you've designed — even a simple one.
-Your content production process, your briefing template, your campaign setup checklist enhanced with AI.
+How to demonstrate it: Document one workflow you’ve designed.
 Export it as a clean PDF or Notion page.
 Include it in your portfolio.
-A documented workflow, however simple, says "this person builds systems," which is exactly what hiring managers are looking for.
+A documented workflow says “this person builds systems.”

 Frequently Asked Questions